RELATIVE CLAUSE

 Excercise: 37

-1. The last record which produced by this company became a gold record.
+1. The last record which produced by this company became a gold record.2.
+Checking accounts which require a minimum balance are very common now.

 3. The professor whom you spoke yesterday is not here today.